dynport/urknall/content/docs/library.md

 ~~~

 If a command implements the interface this function is called to generate the
-logged string.
+string to be logged.
 Otherwise the output of the `Shell` function will be used.

 ### The `Renderer` Interface

-When writing templates it's convenient to use the command strings as templates
+When writing templates it's convenient to use it's properties in the command
-directly using the template's configuration like in the following example.
+strings using go's templating (templating in the sense of having special marks
+in a string that are replaced with content) mechanism.
+The following example
+show the benefit.

 ~~~ golang
 type ExampleTemplate struct {